CooperZZX/GA-PLSR/README.md

 (a) The preprocessing of training data.
 The train_dat.mat is the result of this step.

 (b) The training process of GA-PLSR.
 Model parameters of every epoch are stored together for the next selection.
 The code was run 120 times in 6 different generational differences with 20 solutions each time to avoid local optima.
 STD is the standard deviation of each oxide’s contents estimated from CE-4 D10 spectra.
 RMSEP is calculated from the validation set.
-K is the efficient between RMSEP and STD.
+K is the coefficient between RMSEP and STD.

 (c) Eliminate overfitting and select the top 50 models with the smallest RMSEP from 2400 (120×20) solutions for each oxide.
 R2(n) is the R-square of the model on validation set at the nth epoch.
 THR is threshold.